Northern Township, Beltrami County, Minnesota

 Northern Township is a township in Beltrami County, Minnesota, United States.
 The population was 4,657 as of the 2010 census.

 Northern Township was named from its location on the north shore of Lake Bemidji.

 Geography

 According to the United States Census Bureau, the township has a total area of 88.2 sqkm, of which 69.2 sqkm is land and 19.0 sqkm, or 21.55%, is water.

-The north quarter of the city of Bemidji is within this township geographically but is a separate entity.
+The north quarter of the city of Bemidji borders the township.